 Delhi or Dilli or Dihli isn’t merely what we see on postcards and in books.
 The city – a miscellany of seven cities that were raised and razed over centuries on Delhi’s soil – is dotted with fascinating fables, some secrets and many, many more sites where these legends shaped up.
-Presenting some tales from Delhi’s kitty, with nothing to hide…
+Presenting some hidden monuments in Delhi and tales from city’s kitty, with nothing to hide…

 In the days of Alauddin Khillji (1290-1320 AD), burglary meant hardcore business, especially in ‘Dilli’!
 Because once you were caught, you were sent off to ‘Chor Minar’ or the Tower of Thieves.
 This small monument had not dungeons or gallows, but horrifyingly more.
 The thieves were hanged, and later beheaded.
 The heads were pierced through a spear and put up on public display through one of the 225 holes on the Chor Minar.
 A deadly silent ‘do not steal’ warning by the authorities!

 Some chronicles report that Khilji also filled the vents of Chor Minar and some other buildings with speared heads of an army of 8000 Mongols (baffling space management, isn’t it?), who attacked the mighty Khilji dynasty.

 Today, the Chor Minar stands peacefully, with its gory past either faded or forgotten, in Hauz Khas Enclave.
 On your way to Qutub Minar (from the Yusuf Sarai side) on the Aurbindo Marg, turn left just before the IIT crossing.
 Plan to visit it before the sun sets, and take a walk inside the tower with your camera.
 And yes, don’t steal anything!